olanikeowo/LITA_CAPSTONE_CUSTOMER-_SUBSCRIPTION_SERVICE/README.md

 3. Power BI: Build a Power BI dashboard that visualizes key customer segments, cancellations, and subscription trends.
 Include slicers for interactive analysis.
 ---
 ### DATA ANALYSIS
- This is where i used pivot tables to calculate the Total Sales for each category of products, Region,Month and other interesting reports were created.
+ This is where i used pivot tables to find the subscription patterns,Calculate the average subscription duration and identify the most popular subscription types.
+Other interesting reports were also created.
     Diagram of the pivot tables together with the chart

- The Sales Table and Customer Tables were imported into SQL Management Studio were some queries were executed in order to get some ananlysis.
+ The Customer table was imported into SQL Management Studio were some queries were executed in order to get some ananlysis.
  DIAGRAM

-These tables were then imported into PowerBI desktop for analysis.I transformed the Data in Power Query,checked for column quality,distribution, profile and Data types.
+The table was then imported into PowerBI desktop for analysis.I transformed the Data in Power Query,checked for column quality,distribution, profile and Data types.
   Diagram of the Table imported

   Several expressions and functions were made to arrive at a desired KPI or metrics. which are: